Changissnz/selfinterest/README.md

 as quick in transforming into the information that is the corresponding object.
 The characteristics of light and dark motives that have been stated are both incomplete and not entirely accurate.
-In practice, light motives can become predisposed to association with existential aspects to the self, such as home, family, and significant other.
+In practice, light motives can become predisposed to associating with existential aspects to the self, such as home, family, and significant other.
 Associations such as these do constrain the focus of these motives towards objects and identities, and since any object or identity is merely a candidate in a seemingly infinite set of candidates, these motives become coupled with bias.
 A universal